 MSAL.NET telemetry overview

 MSAL.NET sends basic telemetry about the client side state on requests to the Microsoft Entra token endpoint.
 Telemetry data will be logged by Microsoft Entra ID.
-This telemetry will give us visibility into both 1st and 3rd party app health without introducing an additional telemetry pipeline dependency into the open source SDK.
-MSAL.NET collects this telemetry to proactively detect server side failures or library regressions, in order to provide a better service.
+This telemetry will give us visibility into both first and third party app health without introducing an additional telemetry pipeline dependency into the open source SDK.

-Basic telemetry includes:
+Basic library telemetry includes:

-• Errors for preceding requests that failed
+• Errors for preceding requests that failed.

 Data